Trees need your love more than ever

 Top 10 tips for tree care in the drought

-Trees for Cities supports the top 10 tips produced by the Tree Council on how to keep trees watered during a drought.
+Trees for Cities supports the top 10 tips produced by the Tree Council on how to keep trees watered during a drought, even though the we are not currently in a drought, the principles remain the same.
 The tips are:

 1. Trees should be watered three times a month from April until the end of September.
 When possible avoid evaporation by watering early or late, not in the middle of the day.